openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Event Transmitter responds with a "200 OK" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.
 The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.
+It is RECOMMENDED that the Receiver validates the `aud` matches the expected value.

 The GET request MAY include the "stream_id" as a query parameter in order to identify the correct Event Stream.
 If the "stream_id" parameter is missing,